victorteje/Taller-JavaScript/README.md

 # Taller-JavaScript

-A series of exercises to learn and practice the basics of JavaScript.
+Practicing the basics of JavaScript through a series of exercises.